Medically reviewed by Dr. Anthony Nappi / December 7, 2022 / 5 min. read

-If your vision is imperfect at the six-month visit, your doctor may advise a second procedure, called an enhancement.
+If your vision is imperfect at the six-month visit, your doctor may advise a second procedure, called a LASIK enhancement.
 Any eye surgery is a major decision.
 Your vision must be stable during two visits at least three months apart before you and your doctor can decide on any follow-up procedures.
 The second procedure will fine-tune your vision to give you the clearest distant vision possible.

 The BDP Vision Correction Advantage

 LASIK surgery is the most popular refraction correction surgery and with good reason.
 It takes only a short while and you can be back to work and your regular activities within a day or two.
 Vision correction frees you from using glasses or contacts for most activities, like driving and sports.
 The results are predictable and the benefits last for a long time.

 The surgeons at BDP Lasik combine enormous experience with the most up-to-date technology.
 The centers use Contoura Vision/Topography-Guided LASIK, the latest, most precise LASIK machines available.
 These machines measure your eye’s curvature and refractive characteristics more precisely than was possible with earlier-generation LASIK machines.
 Older devices are still in use at other places and are acceptable, but they may not give you the results possible with current technology.
 Newer machines also have fewer unwanted side effects.